akkana/pytopo/README.md

 plotting distance and elevation change statistics from a GPX track log.
 More information: http://shallowsky.com/software/ellie/

-## Track Logs and Waypoints
+## Track Logs, Waypoints and Overlays

 PyTopo can read track logs in GPX, KML, KMZ or geojson format, and polygon overlay files in geojson.

-It can make simple edits to tracks, like splitting a track into parts or deleting to the beginning or end point, and can save the resulting tracks as GPX.
+You can make simple edits to tracks, like splitting a track into parts or deleting to the beginning or end point, and can save the resulting tracks as GPX.

+Select a track by left-clicking on it;
+split a track or delete everything before or after the mouse (right-click context menu again), and save a track as GPX after you've changed it.

-You can also provide polygonal overlays from a GeoJSON file -- for example, to colorize areas according to land ownership or geology.
+You can also provide polygonal overlays from a GeoJSON file: for example, to colorize areas according to land ownership or geology.